fred-ai-security/ai-security-assurance-labs/model-supply-chain/scan-summary.md

 ## Summary
 An SBOM was generated to identify components and dependencies.
 The SBOM was then scanned for known vulnerabilities.

+This summary provides a high-level view only.
+Detailed evidence and findings are documented in the files below.

 This file is intentionally short.
 The detailed evidence belongs in:
 - `sbom.cyclonedx.json`
 - `grype-results.json`